edgedb/easy-edgedb/README.md

 We saw that Renfield is quite strong: he has a strength of 10, compared to Jonathan's 5.

 We could use this to experiment with making functions now.
-Because EdgeQL is strongly typed, you have to indicate the type going in and the type going out in the signature.
+Because EdgeQL is strongly typed, you have to indicate both the input type and the return type in the signature.
 A function that takes an int16 and gives a float64 for example would have this signature:

 ```
 function does_something(input: int16) -> float64